This article describes how to go from an unsorted R table...

 > Custom Code from the toolbar.

-- Click onto the page to place the custom code object.
+- Click on the page to place the custom code object.

 - Add a line to the R Code editor that defines the table as